PLC Aquatic provides springboard diving for fun and fitness for all ages and abilities of the college and wider communities.

 Trampolining is also a major focus during these sessions.

-When attending dryland sessions, divers must wear shorts/track pants, a t-shirt, runners and bring their water bottle.
+When attending dryland sessions, divers must wear shorts, a t-shirt, and bring their water bottle.

 Coaches